 You can find the following divisions of the Emmet County Sheriff’s Office at our Road Patrol office on M-119: Uniform patrol, traffic enforcement, school resource officer, detective bureau, animal control, marine patrol, snowmobile patrol, K-9 unit, Emmet County dive team and the Emmet County Search and Rescue team.

 The Emmet County Sheriff’s Office is part of the Northern Michigan Mutual Aid and Straits Area Narcotics Unit (SANE).

 Our deputies are dispatched by contacting our Central Dispatch center, by calling 9-1-1.
 If you need to contact the Deputy in charge of your case you can call our office Monday-Friday 8-4 at (231) 439-8900 or leave a message at (231) 487-1246 and enter the Deputy’s badge number.

-Click the links below to learn more about the various Law Enforcement units:
+Scroll down to learn more about the various Law Enforcement units.